aceerez/Dokcer-App/README.md

 # Dokcer-App
-this App is a Docker command features with a single click
+this App is a Docker command features with a single click .

+#Introduction

+I created this App for finel Project